-The undiscovered North Hamgyong province has by far become one of our favourite destinations — not only in North Korea, but also the whole world.
+The undiscovered North Hamgyong Province has by far become one of our favorite destinations — not only in North Korea but also in the whole world.
 Nestled up in the far north-east of the country, this area is ripe with history, untouched mountain ranges, incredible food and some of the most hospitable people in the DPRK.
 The 3-4 tours a year we run to this region always have an extra star next to them on our calendar and are very highly anticipated.

 Here are a few reasons — in no particular order — that detail why we love North Hamgyong Province.